> Sandy Denny > Songs > Dark As a Dungeon (Down in the Mine)

 The Reivers, while basing themselves on Scottish material, draw upon a world-wide repertoire.
 This song was written by Merle Travis and it first appeared in a collection from his native Kentucky called Folk Songs of the Hills.
 Incidentally, in the same album was his Sixteen Tons.

-Alex Campbell with Sandy Denny and others in the background sang this song as Down in the Mine on his 1967 LP Alex Campbell and His Friends.
+Alex Campbell with Sandy Denny and others in the background sang Down in the Mine on his 1967 LP Alex Campbell and His Friends.

 Hedy West sang Dark As a Dungeon a year later on her 1968 LP Serves ’Em Fine.
-She commented in the sleeve notes:
+She noted:

 When Merle Travis recorded this song 20 years ago, he started off by saying: “I never will forget one time when I was on a little visit down home in Ebeneezer, Kentucky.
 I was a-talking to an old man who’d known me ever since the day I was born, and an old friend of the family.
 He says, ‘Son, you don’t know how lucky you are to have a nice job like you’ve got, and don’t have to dig out a living from under these old hills and hollers like me and your pappy used to.’
 When I asked him why he never had left and tried some other kind of work, he says, ‘Naw sir, you just won’t do that.
 If ever you git this old coal-dust in your blood, you’re just gonna be a plain old coal-miner as long as you live.’
 He went on to say it’s a habit sorta like chewing tobacco.